arjitDaff/user_seed_service/README.md

 3. API_URI - `API to fetch random users`
 4. BATCH_SIZE - `Number of users to fetch in single batch`
-5. REQUEST_INTERVAL - `Interval between two requests to fetch users`
+5. REQUEST_INTERVAL - `Interval between two requests to fetch users(in seconds)`
-6. RESCHEDULE_INTERVAL - `Time interval after which the scheduler will run again (in case previous request fails)`
+6. RESCHEDULE_INTERVAL - `Time interval after which the scheduler will run again (in case previous request fails, in seconds)`

 ## Start Application